menderbug/wormpowers/Characters/Circus.md

 # Circus
 Circus' power granted her superhuman reflexes, balance and coordination, enhanced aim, spatial sense, minor pyrokinesis, and an extra-dimensional storage space, which she used to store a variety of items, potentially including disguises.
-She was considered a "grab-bag cape" give her wide spread of minor but related powers.
+She is considered a "grab-bag cape" give her wide spread of minor but related powers.

 Circus' aiming skills are sufficient to hit a horsefly out of the air by spitting, place throwing knives only in nonlethal areas, and hit her targets without line-of-sight.